hannahro15/Cattery-project/README.md

 ## Possible Future Features

+Here is a list of possible features below that could be added in the future to improve the website.

 * Add a hamburger menu to the Navbar.
 * Add audio/video clips.
-* Expand on the form and content.
+* Expand on the contact form and content throughout the website.
 * Add more interactivity and some Javascript to the website.

 # Fonts/Typography and colors

+## Fonts

-I have used a Roboto font for the title, with a back up of Helvetica, then sans-serif.
-The rest of the text I have used is Verdana.
-I have capatilised all titles and headings to make it stand out.
+* I have used a Roboto font for the title, with a back up of Helvetica, then sans-serif.

+* For all text other than the title the font I have used is Verdana.

+* I have capitalised all titles and headings to make it stand out.

+## Colours

-For the colours there are four main colours across the website.
-For all the text I have used a black text.
-I have used a dark grey colour for the navigation bar with a light grey colour for the box-shadow.
-For the form container I have used a green background with a double-lined black border around the edge, with a light grey colour for the box-shadow.
-For the footer I have used a light/pale yellow colour.
-I wanted the background to be a plain and white to make the elements on the website visible and clear.
+* For the colours there are four main colours across the website.

+* For all the text I have used a black text.

+* I have used a dark grey colour for the navigation bar with a light grey colour for the box-shadow.

+* For the form container I have used a green background with a double-lined black border around the edge, with a light grey colour for the box-shadow.

+* For the footer I have used a light/pale yellow colour called a Golden Rod Eye yellow.

+* For the background I wanted it to be a plain and white to make the elements on the website visible and clear.
 I also wanted to keep it simple to improve user experience.

-Any other colours used are across the website on the photos/header image.
+* Any other colours used are across the website are on the photos across the website and on the header image.

 # Testing

 ## HTML and CSS Validator

+Throughout working on the project I used the HTML and CSS validators to check there were no errors in my code.
+Here are the screenshots once everything had been validated.

 * For testing HTML I used the [HTML validator website](https://validator.w3.org/) for each page.
 ### Home Page - index.html